 - Chapter 3 – Guidelines (short-term) Using the indicators of Chapter 2, practical guidelines for “going digital” for the VET community (school leaders, teachers, students and parents) will be developed, respecting the digital infrastructure in a VET centre/school and home environment, social and digital skills of students with/without special needs and teachers.
 The guidelines will facilitate the management of the “emergency process” of transitioning into and out of a digital learning environment.

 - Chapter 4 – Tools collection (medium-term) Common digital tools and methodology collected in PR1, taken from the daily practice of all project partners, will be evaluated by using the indicators of Chapter 1, showing their pros and cons, feasibility, accessibility and potential for adaptation, improvement and upgrade.

-- Chapter 5 – Recommendations for a systemic change (long-term) Taking the Lessons Learned Section of PR1’s Good Practice Catalogue and the results of Chapter 1-4 of the handbook, recommendations will be provided for decision makers on local, regional, national and international level, school leaders/teacher for the initiation of a development process towards a “new inclusive normal” in order to facilitate the Digital Readiness of VET centres/schools.
+- Chapter 5 – Recommendations for a systemic change (long-term) Taking the Lessons Learned Section of PR1’s Good Practice Catalogue and the results of Chapter 1-4 of the Handbook, recommendations will be provided for decision makers on local, regional, national and international level, school leaders/teachers for the initiation of a development process towards a “new inclusive normal” in order to facilitate the Digital Readiness of VET centres/schools.

 - Chapter 6 – Local (medium-term) partners together with their local experts and APs will develop a ready to use local version of the Chapters 1-4, to enhance the impact and improve the usability of the handbook on local and regional level.
 The project results will be developed for initial use in VET centres/schools and meet the criteria of accessibility and easy-to-use.
 An added value of the products will be their transferability to educational institutions of higher education and regular school education.